Board of Directors

 For over 20 years, Herna has performed and collaborated with many dance companies, organizations, schools and individual artists such as KulArts, Barangay Dance Company, Kawayan Folk Arts, Kariktan Dance Company, Parangal Dance Company, Glitter and Razz, Francis Wong, Pilipino American Collegiate Endeavor (PACE) of SFSU, Asian Pacific American Youth Promoting Advocacy & Leadership (AYPAL), Mga Kapatid of UC Davis, Kulintronica, Kasamahan of USF, and more.

 Herna also has over 15 years working as an administrator for nonprofit organizations such as the YMCA, Coaching Corps (formerly Team-Up for Youth), Asian & Pacific Islander Wellness Center, Kearny Street Workshop, The Leukemia & Lymphoma Society and the Oakland Asian Cultural Center.
-Herna is the co-founder of her own events management company called Events by Herna & Marissa, and is currently the Human Resources Manager at Tightrope Interactive, Inc., an online advertising agency based in San Francisco, CA. She was awarded as one of Filipina Womens Network’s 100 Most Influential Filipinas in 2011, and was a featured Asian American Studies Alumna of San Francisco State University in 2014.
+Herna is the co-founder of her own events management company called Events by Herna & Marissa, and is currently the Human Resources Specialist at a Financial Advisory Firm in San Francisco.
+She was awarded as one of Filipina Womens Network’s 100 Most Influential Filipinas in 2011, and was a featured Asian American Studies Alumna of San Francisco State University in 2014.
 Herna completed her M.S. in Human Resources Management from Golden Gate University in 2015.

 Philippine Dance Practitioner, Artistic Director & Co-Founder – Jay Loyola